franciscovillaescusa/CMD/docs/source/download.rst

 - **2D\_maps**.
 This folder contains 2 subfolders:

   - **data**.
-All files with the 2D maps and the values of the cosmological and astrophysical parameters are here.
+It hosts all files with the 2D maps and the values of the cosmological and astrophysical parameters.

   - **inference**.
-This folder contain the codes and network weights used in these papers to perform parameter inference using CMD.
+It hosts the codes and network weights used to perform parameter inference with CMD.

 - **3D\_grids**.
 This folder only contains 1 subfolder:

   - **data**.
 All files with the 3D grids and the values of the cosmological and astrophysical parameters are here.

-The total data volume of the 2D maps is 95GB, and of the 3D grids is much larger, 72.4TB.
+The total data volume of the 2D maps is approximate 100GB, and of the 3D grids is of 75TB.

-The image below shows a scheme with the data organization.
+The image below shows a scheme with the way the data is organized:

 .. image:: Diagram.png
    :width: 600